Windows 11 Stop reinstalling default apps

 vivetool /disable /id:43180945,44686276,44697583 and press Enter.

-Now, you can the Outlook, Dev Home and Teams apps and you'll see that they won't come back on the next upgrade to a newer version.
+Now, you can delete the Outlook, Dev Home and Teams apps and you will see that they will not come back on the next upgrade to a newer version.

 Speaking of other interesting update-related findings, did you know that keeping the Settings app open while installing updates slows down the process?
 If you have a low-power Windows machine, closing the Settings app will help it finish the installation much faster.